 He's already been put on display once.
 With the magi.
-The wise men that we heard about last week.
+The wise men that I preached about on Facebook last week.
 There, he's put on display with a bright star.
 And with that star he's given the title of king.
 King of the Jews.
 King of all God's people.
 King of all creation.
 King of heaven and earth.